 · Conscious and Deep Thinking

-To increase the IQ levels, your thinking should be conscious, deep and focused.
-You shouldn’t just be reacting to the events and happenings, instead you should have a well-thought out objective to which your deliberate and calculated plans should follow.
+To increase the IQ levels, your thinking should be conscious, insightful and focused.
+You shouldn’t just be reacting to the events and happenings; instead, you should have a well-thought-out objective to which your deliberate and calculated plans should follow.

-You can work out your intelligence by practicing with sample IQ tests and mind churning games such as word puzzles, puzzles and mazes.
-This is going to sharpen your brain’s problem solving abilities and comprehension.
+You can work out your intelligence by practicing with sample IQ tests and mind churning games such as word puzzles, puzzles, and mazes.
+It is going to sharpen your brain’s problem-solving abilities and comprehension.

 · Better Sleep and Exercise Regime